MoserMichael/jscriptparse/PYXTUT.md

 (However you may ignore all of this, just get your program going with statemnts that doe assighments, like in the previous chapter - i would dare to say this ;-)

+i think that it helps to look at problems from a different perspectives, i think that's the real value of functional programming - even if you don't do that in your day-to-day business, it is important to know that there is a different view on things.
+I think that this is generally important in life, not just in programming.

 ### <a id='s-1-2-8' />Splitting up a program into multiple source files